BEX-Express/BEX-API/source/index.html.md

 </aside>

 <aside class="notice">
-    For the multi-company support which BEX has per database, PartnerId is required
+    PartnerId is required for the multi-company support which BEX has per database

 </aside>